Thanks for logging in.

 The Government believes BHP has been artificially understating its iron ore sale prices, therefore lowering its tax bill.

-It believes BHP owes West Australians between $200 million and $300 million – money could be spent on schools, hospitals, police and other public services.
+It believes BHP owes West Australians between $200 million and $300 million – money that could be spent on schools, hospitals, police and other public services.

 At the heart of the dispute is BHP’s use of its wholly-owned Singapore marketing hub subsidiary.